lrheault/polmeth2020/_pages/home.md

 layout: splash
 permalink: /
 header:
-  overlay_image: "/assets/images/toronto.jpg"
+  overlay_image: "/assets/images/synthwave.jpg"
 excerpt: <br/>
 ---

-<h2>COVID-19 Update (March 13)</h2>

-The coronavirus disease (COVID-19) outbreak has an impact on the planning of the annual meeting of the Society for Political Methodology.
-The response to the outbreak is evolving rapidly, and many universities have imposed travel restrictions on faculty and students.

-For now, the proposal submission deadline for PolMeth XXXVII is extended to April 3.
-We initially aimed for an early submission deadline this year, with the objective of giving participants as much time as possible to make their travel plans.
-Needless to say, the recent developments have disrupted that schedule.

-We are currently monitoring the impact of the outbreak on other academic events planned for the summer.
-We will make sure to inform participants on the status of the conference before the registration period starts, and will post updates on this website as they become available.

-<h2>PolMeth XXXVII at the University of Toronto</h2>
+<h2>PolMeth XXXVII is Now a Virtual Conference (March 20)</h2>

+In light of recent developments regarding the coronavirus disease (COVID-19) pandemic, the 2020 annual summer meeting will be converted into a virtual (online) conference.

+While we hope that the COVID-19 outbreak will have abated in July, holding an in-person conference during the summer would have placed an undue stress on participants, by requiring them to prepare travel plans at a time when governments and universities are asking them not to.

+We are enthusiastically exploring the logistics of a virtual (i.e. online) conference at this time.
+The specifics will be announced in due course.
+This is unchartered territory for the Society, but the timing is right to innovate.

+For now, the objective is for the online event to happen during the same time period as originally planned (July 16 to July 18, 2020).
+The setup would allow for both online presentations and online poster sessions.
+As a result, the evaluation of proposals will proceed as usual.

+Those who have already submitted a proposal will be surveyed for their interest in presenting online, and of course they should not feel pressured if they choose not to.
+Meanwhile, the abstract submission system remains open until April 3rd, and we still accept proposals.

+<h2>PolMeth XXXVII</h2>

-The 37th annual meeting of the Society for Political Methodology (PolMeth XXXVII) will take place in Toronto, Canada at the downtown campus of the [University of Toronto](https://www.utoronto.ca/){:target="_blank"} from July 16 to July 18, 2020.
+The 37th annual meeting of the Society for Political Methodology (PolMeth XXXVII) will be a virtual (online) conference taking place from July 16 to July 18, 2020.

-The Society for Political Methodology, the National Science Foundation, and the host institution have supported a summer conference in political methodology since 1984.
+The Society for Political Methodology, the National Science Foundation, and host institutions have supported a summer conference in political methodology since 1984.

 Relevant information about the conference will be posted on this website.